Relaunching your website? Avoid these costly redesign mistakes

 Setting unrealistic timelines

-Websites always seem to take longer than expected, often because people underestimate how much work goes into them.
-Here’s a general outline of the phases we consider when estimating timelines:
+Websites always seem to take longer than expected because people underestimate how much work goes into them and how connected they are to the entire business.
+A typical website redesign project includes multiple phases:

 - Wireframing